Stephen Feber

 Exhibitions and Interpretation

 I have always thought about interpretation and site operation as inseparable in planning visitor experiences.
 I began developing exhibitions and interpretation structures 40 years ago at Sudbury Hall and was instrumental with my colleague in selecting the objects from the Betty Cadbury collection.
 As Development Director for Eureka!
-I designed the framework of the exhibitions.
+I designed the exhibition framework.
 My work has also included:

 • A complete redisplay of the Quarry Bank Mill exhibitions, including the motive power galleries